A Tenth Revolution Group Company

 8%

 On average, individuals who obtained a salary increase after changing jobs saw a 20% rise in their earnings.
+This is the same percentage increase as in our last study.

 We asked those who took a pay cut when they changed jobs to share their reasoning.
-The top five responses were:
+The top responses were:

-1. For a better company culture 27%
+For a better company culture 30%

-2. I wanted to take my career in a new direction 27%
+I wanted to take my career in a new direction 27%

 Are employees negotiating pay increases?

-The majority (90%) of employees who attempted to negotiate a raise were successful, and earned an 11% pay increase on average.
+The majority (89%) of employees who attempted to negotiate a raise were successful, and earned an 14% pay increase on average.

 Why have some employees never negotiated a pay increase?